Gel Phase In Cold Process Soap Making:

 We love to gel our soaps!
 Being fans of bold, vibrant colors, we rarely leave our soaps un-gelled.
 However, this may not be for you!

 Remember, when using ingredients high in sugar like milk, honey, & fruits, it may not be appropriate to gel your soaps.
-Sometimes whether you gel or not has to do with ingredients, sometimes it's based on personal preference.
-Un-gelled soaps are perfectly harmless as are partially gelled soaps!
+Oftentimes, whether you gel or not has to do with ingredients.
+Un-gelled soaps are perfectly harmless, as are partially gelled soaps!